surveilr/www.surveilr.com/lib/service/fleetfolio/eaa/README.md

 - [ ] TODO: Talk with Shahid about how to integrate results from EAA into `surveilr` for full integration into Fleetfolio and larger Opsfolio ecosystem.
 - [ ] TODO: Talk with Shahid about how to present the details of pen tests in Fleetfolio UI via SQLPage
+- [ ] TODO: Talk with Shahid about whether/how to integrate with [Dagger](https://github.com/dagger/dagger)

 ## Usage Instructions